TL:DR

 Google’s Confidential Mode for Gmail

 Everyone was excited when Google announced the Gmail Confidential Mode.
-The premise was that there is a large universe of Gmail users who could be reached by healthcare providers without forcing them to use any new tools or platforms.
+The premise was that there is a large universe of Gmail account users who could be reached by healthcare providers without forcing them to use any new tools or platforms.
 How accurate would be that promise?
 So we decided to dissect the functionality and how it relates to the healthcare’s major pain point – to stay HIPAA-compliant.

 Breaking News